luciangreen/Text-to-Breasonings/README.md

 * To run, type `./texttobr2.sh` in the `/username/` folder and T2B wil run (breasoning out only breasonings, not breathsonings, etc.), syncing with the VPS.

-# Repairing Corrupt Dictionary Files
+# Repairing Corrupted Dictionary Files

 * If you accidentally enter a mistake in Text to Breasonings, you can repair the dictionary files using the following method.